-In all 50 states, social media is considered a public record, and agencies have an obligation to comply with open record laws.
+In the USA, government social media is considered public record in all 50 states.
+School systems, government bodies, and law enforcement agencies have an obligation to comply with open record laws.

 As a public entity, we are required by law to be able to reproduce that information if there is a public request for it, an open records request.
 That is not something we are capable of doing without having some type of system in place that actually can go out and get what they call the metadata.